futureofcoding/futureofcoding.org/community.md

 - Changed the name of the Slack to Future of Coding and the URL to futureofcoding.slack.com
 - Created #music channel

-### May 18, 2019

-- Created #research-center channel to discuss the idea of an in-person research community, requested by David Broderick

 ### Proposed changes